kaiAsmOne/buildrunner/README.md

 ## Note
-I advise you to start by executing the terraform code in /terraform/AzureDevOps/Runners.
+I advise you to start by executing the terraform code in /terraform/AzureDevOps/Runners/
-The terraform code will create an AzureDevOps project following MS CAF along with a Service Connection to Azure.
+The terraform code will create an AzureDevOps Project following MS CAF.
-Read the readme.md in the /terraform/AzureDevOps/Runners/ folder for instructions.
+Read the README.md in the /terraform/AzureDevOps/Runners/ folder for instructions.

 When the Terraform code is applied you can copy the files in this repo to your new AzureDevOps Project.